afbc04/myBus/requirements/README.md

     - Departure date
     - Arrival date
     - Number os passengers
-- See travels user can join in
+- See trips user can join in
-- Be able to create a travel
+- Be able to create a trip
-- Be able to update and delete a travel
+- Be able to update and delete a trip
-- Be able to join or leave a travel
+- Be able to book or leave a trip
-- Driver can add a delay
-- Users can rate their travels
+- Users can rate their trips
-- Be able to see information of a travel, such as:
+- Be able to see information of a trip, such as:
     - ID
     - Status
     - Bus